Patch testing provides a diagnosis for children’s allergies in Crystal Lake

 Prior to medical appointments, it is important to prepare your child so he or she knows what to expect.
 Patch testing is non-invasive and is not painful.
 An area of the skin, usually the back, is prepared and cleansed.
 Potential allergens are placed on the skin.
 Each area is then covered and sealed to keep it from contacting anything else.
 In 48-72 hours, the patient returns to the office.
 The tape is removed and the areas of the skin are examined to determine if a reaction to the specific allergens has occurred.
 Redness, blisters, or welts indicate an allergic reaction and are a step toward treating the problem.

-If you suspect your child has contact dermatitis caused by allergies, call (847) 888-8802 for patch testing.
-Make an appointment with Dr. Askenazi or Dr. Hahn today.Back to Patch Testing Page
+If you suspect your child has contact dermatitis caused by allergies, call (847) 888-8802 for patch testing to make an appointment today.Back to Patch Testing Page